aegir-project/documentation/docs/usage/advanced/clients.md

 Create clients
 --------------

 Creating a new Client on Aegir is as simple as selecting **Create Content>Client**.
 Then enter their email address (twice for confirmation), Name and Organization.
-Now click 'Save'.
+Now click 'Save'.  *A [bug](https://www.drupal.org/node/2698687) was introduced in Aegir 3 preventing capture of email addresses and organization names.
+For now, it's only possible to enter client names.*

 Depending on the options you selected above they might also have a user account created for them at this stage by Aegir, and then be emailed with their login details.